 (Originally adopted by Council on 20 January l985)

-We deplore the inclusion in the federal budget of major scientific projects that have not been subjected to the normal process of proposal submission and expert review.
-The consequences go beyond the diversion of scarce resources from projects of higher priority.
-Institutions are increasingly persuaded that political maneuvering is more important than scientific justification in securing federal funds.
-Yet each year many worthy scientific projects must be abandoned or deferred for lack of funds.
-The developing pattern of funding major projects without subjecting them to impartial expert scrutiny diminishes science.
+It is essential that major scientific facilities projects included in the federal budget be subjected to the normal process of proposal submission and impartial, expert review.
+This ensures that scarce funds for science be allocated to projects of the highest quality and highest scientific priority.
+The consequences of not following this important practice go beyond the diversion of resources from the best projects.
+Institutions can be persuaded that political maneuvering is more important than scientific justification in securing federal resources, and worthy scientific projects are abandoned or deferred for lack of funds.
+This diminishes science and impedes progress.

-Quite clearly Congress is responsible for considering a variety of factors -- such as geographical balance, economic need, and affirmative action -- in allocating funds for major projects of any sort.
-We urge, however, that review by impartial scientific experts be an important consideration prior to any allocation of funds for research facilities.
+Congress considers a variety of factors such as geographical balance, economic need, and inclusiveness in allocating funds for major projects of any sort.
+We urge, however, that review by scientific experts be an important additional consideration prior to any allocation of funds for research facilities.